 Founded in 1901 by Thomas Leach, originally a humble cloth worker from Gloucestershire, TLC has grown into a highly successful commercial printer and large format print specialist.

-After moving to Abingdon, his wife’s home town, the year before, Thomas Leach started printing on a small hand press in an upstairs room of the family home.
+After moving to Abingdon, his wife’s home town, Thomas Leach started printing on a small hand press in an upstairs room of the family home.

 The business expanded across Abingdon with newsagent shops on Oxford Road and the Market Place, as well as a flourishing stationers and printing works on Bath Street.